 Luxor Temple In Egypt – Facts, Pictures, & History

 Luxor Temple is one of the most famous and easily accessible Egyptian temple ruins in the Luxor area.

 Luxor was formerly the ancient capital of Egypt, so the city is loaded with great Egyptian temples, tombs, and artifacts left over from times past.

 Don’t miss this gem of the Nile on your trip through Egypt!
-This guide will explain how to get there, and everything you need to know before you go!
+This travel guide will explain how to get there, and everything you need to know before you go!